Glyburide use while Breastfeeding

 Summary of Use during Lactation

 Limited data indicate that the levels of glyburide in milk are negligible.
-Monitoring of the breastfed infant's blood glucose is advisable during maternal therapy with hypoglycemic agents.
+Monitor breastfed infants for signs of hypoglycemia such as jitteriness, excessive sleepiness, poor feeding, seizures cyanosis, apnea, or hypothermia.
+If there is concern, monitoring of the breastfed infant's blood glucose is advisable during maternal therapy with hypoglycemic agents.

 Maternal Levels.
 Eight women who had recently delivered were given a single dose of glyburide 5 mg (n = 6) or 10 mg (n = 2) orally.
 Glyburide was undetectable (<5 mcg/L) in milk at 2, 4, 6 and 8 hours after the dose.
 The authors estimated that the maximum dosages that a fully breastfed infant would receive with the 5 and 10 mg doses are <1.5% and <0.7% of the maternal weight-adjusted dosage, respectively.